Your GP can arrange for you to see a specialist doctor if you have symptoms that could be due to cancer or cancer of unknown primary (CUP).

 It can be hard for GPs to decide who may have cancer and who might have a more minor condition.
 For some symptoms, your doctor may ask you to wait to see if the symptoms get better or respond to treatment, such as antibiotics.

 There are guidelines for GPs to help them decide who needs a referral for a possible cancer.
-However there aren't specific referral guidelines for cancer of unknown primary.
-Your symptoms may be the same as for other types of cancer.
+However there aren't specific referral guidelines for cancer of unknown primary (CUP).

 Your GP should arrange for you to see a specialist if you have any symptoms that could be due to cancer.